-If it is your device, you do not have to worry.
-In case you enter recovery mode and restore the device without signing out of iCloud, you will see the Activation Lock screen.
+If it’s your device, don’t worry!
+Enter recovery mode and restore the device without signing out of iCloud, you will see the Activation Lock screen.
 Enter your Apple ID and password, and you are good to go.

 If you have a valid proof of purchase, you can contact Apple Support and ask them to remove the Activation Lock.
 You can reach them via the Apple Support app, Twitter, Live Chat, or customer care number.

-As you read, it is relatively straightforward if you are the first or existing owner.
-But when you see the Activation Lock on a just-bought second-hand iPhone, here is how to bypass it.
+As you’ve read, it’s relatively straightforward if you are the first or existing owner of the device.
+But when you see the Activation Lock on a just-bought second-hand iPhone, here’s how to bypass it.

 Ask them to enter their Apple ID and password on the Activation Lock screen.
 Next, let them set up the device with their Apple ID.
-Once the iPhone is set up, they need to do all the following processes:
+Once the iPhone is set up, they need to complete the following steps:

-- Turn off Find My iPhone: To do this, Open the Settings app → tap on Apple ID banner from the top → Find My.
+- Turn off Find My iPhone: To do this, Open Settings → tap on the Apple ID banner from the top → Find My.

-- Find My iPhone → turn off the toggle for Find My iPhone.
+- Find My iPhone → toggle off Find My iPhone.

-- Sign out of iCloud and the iTunes & App Store: To do this, open the Settings app → tap on Apple ID banner from top → scroll to the bottom and tap on Sign Out.
+- Sign out of iCloud, iTunes, and the App Store: To do this, open Settings → tap the Apple ID banner at top → scroll to the bottom and tap Sign Out.
 Choose not to keep any data and tap on Sign Out again.

-- Erase All Content and Settings: To do this, open the Settings app → tap on General → Reset → Erase All Content and Settings → enter your iPhone password → Confirm.
+- Erase All Content and Settings: To do this, open Settings → tap on General → Reset → Erase All Content and Settings → enter your iPhone password → Confirm.

-After the erase process completes, the device is just like new and without any Activation Lock.
+After the erasing process completes, the device is like new and with no Activation Lock.
 Now, you can set up the phone and use your Apple ID or create a new one.
-Problem solved.
-Enjoy!
+Problem solved, enjoy!

 In case the above solution does not work, ask the previous owner to follow the steps below:

-- Erase and Remove from Account remotely: To do this, the previous owner can use the web or use his other Apple device.
-Here are both the ways
+- Erase and Remove from Account remotely: To do this, the previous owner can use the web or other Apple device.

-- Using the web: Ask the previous owner to visit iCloud.com on a computer and log in to his account.
-Next, click on All Devices and select the device he sold to you.
-It would be listed under All Devices.
-Next, click on Erase iPhone.
-After the erase completes, click on Remove from Account (if visible).
+- Using the web: Ask the previous owner to visit iCloud.com on a computer and log in to their account.
+Next, click on All Devices and select the device they gave to you.
+Then, click on Erase iPhone.
+After the erasing complete, click on Remove from Account (if visible).

-- Using other Apple Devices: Ask the previous owner to open the Find My app on his other iPhone, iPad, or Mac.
-Login with his Apple ID if asked.
-Next, click on Devices and select the iPhone he gave to you.
+- Using other Apple devices: Ask the previous owner to open the Find My app on their other iPhone, iPad, or Mac.
+Login with their Apple ID if asked.
+Next, click on Devices and select the iPhone they gave to you.
 Choose Erase This Device.
-Once the process completes, choose to Remove from Account.
+Once the process is completed, choose Remove from Account.

-Necessary: While the previous owner takes the above actions, make sure mobile data or Wi-Fi is connected to the iPhone that is with you.
-Then only, the device can be erased.
+Note: While the previous owner takes the above actions, make sure mobile data or Wi-Fi is connected to the iPhone you received.
+Only then can the device be erased.

-Once the process completes, the iPhone is free of Activation Lock.
+Once the process is finished, the iPhone is free of Activation Lock.
 Now, restart the iPhone and set it up using your existing Apple ID or create a new one.

-As you might have figured out, the above steps work if the previous owner is kind, cooperative, and without ill motives.
-There are plenty of scamsters, especially online, who sell you the device and then later ask you for additional payment to remove the Activation Lock.
-So make sure you are cautious before buying.
+As you may notice, the above steps only work if the previous owner is kind, cooperative, and without ill motives.
+There are plenty of scammers, especially online, who sell you the device and then later ask you for additional payment to remove the Activation Lock.

-First of all, it is good to buy refurbished Apple products from Apple (or some reputed sellers like MacSales.)
-Refurbished devices from Apple have the same one year warranty.
-If you do not find a good refurbished deal, there is no harm buying a second hand iPhone or iPad.
-But make sure to check for Activation Lock and the iPhone status before buying from someone else.
+If you do not find a good refurbished deal, there is no harm buying a second-hand iPhone or iPad.
+Make sure to check for Activation Lock and the iPhone status before buying from someone else.

-Roundabout 50% of iOS devices are legally sold with Activation Lock on.
+Many iOS devices are legally sold with Activation Lock on.
 In some cases, the seller doesn’t remove the iCloud lock intentionally to ask for more money later.
-And in other cases, it happens accidentally.
+In other cases, it happens accidentally.
 To avoid being trapped, you should check whether the device is locked or not before buying it.

 Before buying an iPhone, iPad, iPod touch, or Apple Watch from an authorized Apple reseller, you must ensure that it is erased and isn’t linked to the previous owner’s account.
 Besides, it would be best if you asked the seller whether or not they’ve removed Activation Lock.

 Turn on the device.
 If the passcode lock screen or the Home screen appears, that means it hasn’t been erased.
-Then, ask the seller to completely erase the device from the Settings app → General → Reset → Erase All Content and Settings.
-If you’re requested for the previous owner’s Apple ID and password, that means that the device is still associated with their account.
+Then, ask the seller to completely erase the device from Settings → General → Reset → Erase All Content and Settings.
+If you’re asked for the previous owner’s Apple ID and password, that means that the device is still associated with their account.

-In case the previous owner isn’t present, you can ask them to remove the device from their account by signing in to iCloud.com (explained above).
-When you are prompted to “Set up your iPhone/iPad,” the first time you turn it on, it means Activation Lock is disabled on it.
+If the previous owner isn’t present, you can ask them to remove the device from their account by signing in to iCloud.com (explained above).
+When you are prompted to “Set up your iPhone/iPad” the first time you turn it on, Activation Lock is disabled.

-Check the Status of iPhone or iPad Before Buying
+Check the status of the iPhone or iPad before buying

 - Unpair your Apple Watch